isavynskyi/LayoutInspector/README.md

 <a href="https://github.com/isavynskyi/LayoutInspector/blob/master/LayoutInspector_demo.gif"><img src="https://github.com/isavynskyi/LayoutInspector/blob/master/LayoutInspector_demo.gif" title="LayoutInspector demo"/></a>

+## Features

+- [x] Inpect layouts on iOS devices
+- [x] Inpection be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (i.e. RELEASE)
+- [x] Objective-C compatible
+- [x] Works on all devices with iOS 10.0+

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-- Layout inspection could be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (i.e. RELEASE)
+iOS 10.0+

 ## Installation